Liqwid-Labs/agora/agora/Agora/Effect/README.md

     cont (punsafeCoerce opq, ())
 ```

-> All informations above is ~~well~~ documented in
+> All informations above is **well** documented in
 > [Plutonomicon/plutarch](https://github.com/Plutonomicon/plutarch/tree/master/docs)
 > repository.
 Well, except `PTryFrom`...

 ## Effect Validator Boilerplate

 In Agora, Effects can be built with the given `makeEffect`
 function.
-This function is a simple boilderplate that checks the GAT
+This function is a simple boilerplate that checks the GAT
 is handled correctly.
 This means that the creator of the effect needs
 to only consider the implementation of their effect logic.